Analysis | Whatever the spin after the fact, Republicans knew the reality of what was unfolding during the Capitol riot

 Several of those details come from an excerpt of a new book by The Washington Post’s Philip Rucker and Carol Leonnig.
 It details the events before and during the riot, including interviews that reveal how those in the halls of Congress or in Trump’s inner circle were responding.

-A number of anecdotes come through Joint Chiefs chairman Mark Milley.
+A number of anecdotes come through Joint Chiefs Chairman Gen. Mark A. Milley.
 During the riot, Rucker and Leonnig report, he was called by Sen. Dan Sullivan (R-Alaska) who warned that the situation in the Capitol was “really [expletive] up down here.”
 He appears to have been seeking Milley’s agreement that an attempted evacuation of legislators by bus — necessarily in the vicinity of the crowd nearby — was too dangerous.
 Milley concurred.

 Vice President Mike Pence had a similar struggle, opting to remain in the Capitol both because he wanted to continue the counting of electoral votes that was the focus of the crowd’s anger but also because of the obvious downsides of trying to motorcade elsewhere.